 What most writers do is try to fit in with the market.
 What they didn’t know is their feelings towards the subject (they’re writing about) reflect on their content.

 Most writers tend to question their “subject” and try to fit in the wrong crowd.
 They often force themselves to write without knowing their feelings are reflected on their content.

 If you don’t like what you’re writing, why do you have to force it?

 You’re only entering the writer’s trap—writing about a wrong niche, which is often the case for most writers.

-That’s the secret why bloggers sound like they’re the experts in their fields.
-They have spent thousands of hours studying their niche and writing hundreds of blog posts.
+That’s why bloggers sound like they’re the experts in their fields.
+They have spent hours studying their niche and writing hundreds of blog posts.
 And they have no problems doing it because it’s what they love sharing.

 There’s a lot of difference between the two, my friend.